Julian Schwarzer: Return to Fulham

 Schwarzer re-signed for Fulham as a backup goalkeeper for the U23 squad, sitting on the bench for several of their league matches.

+In March 2022, Schwarzer was sent out on loan to Kingstonian until the end of the 2021–22 season.

 In May 2022, Schwarzer was once again, released by the club.

-In March 2022, Schwarzer was sent out on loan to Kingstonian until the end of the 2021–22 season.

 Azkals Development Team

 Schwarzer joined Philippines Football League club Azkals Development Team.
-He made his debut for ADT in a 0–1 defeat against Kaya F.C.–Iloilo.
+He made his debut for ADT in a 0–1 defeat against Kaya–Iloilo.

+Kuching City

+On January 11, 2023, Schwarzer signed for Super League club Kuching for 2023–24 season.

+Arema

+On July 20, 2023, Schwarzer signed for Liga 1 club Arema for 2023–24 season.

+Newtown

+On January 15, 2025, it was announced that Schwarzer had signed for Newtown AFC in the Cymru Premier League as their first choice goalkeeper for phase two of the 2024–25 season.

 International career

-Schwarzer is eligible to represent Australia, England, Germany, Philippines and Spain at international level due to his parent's heritage and his country of birth.
+Schwarzer was eligible to represent England (his birthplace), Germany (through his father's side), and Philippines (through his mother).

-Schwarzer has been in contact with the Philippine Football Federation since 2019.
-He was initially eyed to play for the U23 national team in the 2019 and 2021 Southeast Asian Games but failing to secure a Philippine passport prevented him from suiting up.

-He made his debut for the Philippines in a 4–1 friendly win against Timor Leste in Bali, Indonesia.
-He came in as a second half substitute replacing Anthony Pinthus in the 46th minute.
+Schwarzer was considered for playing for the Philippines in the U23 national team for the 2019 and 2021 Southeast Asian Games, but was unable to secure a Philippine passport.
+He made his debut for the Philippines national team in a 4–1 friendly win against Timor Leste in Indonesia, coming on as a second-half substitute.